aldryn/aldryn-docs/docs/boilerplates/configuration.rst

 =============

 A boilerplate requires a configuration file named ``boilerplate.json`` which follows the general json guidelines.
-This file is placed within the root/ of your boilerplate and can be validated using the **cmscloud** clients command ``cmscloud boilerplate validate``.
+This file is placed within the root/ of your boilerplate and can be validated using the **aldryn** clients command ``aldryn boilerplate validate``.

 The following is an example of a configuration file using all options: